spar65/AgentMinder/README.md

 This tool allows you to:

-- Generate new encrypted secrets
+- Generate new encrypted secrets for application use
 - View existing decrypted secrets (locally only)
 - Add or update secrets in the configuration

-### Scanning for Sensitive Data
+#### 3. Scanning and Encrypting Sensitive Data

 To scan files for sensitive data and automatically encrypt it: